About Rocket Fund

 How large can my video's file size be?

-How many images can I have?
+How many images can I use?

 Can I use music on my video?